PSSalgado/salgado-lab/content/english/about/_index.md

 ## *C. difficile* S-layer
 Like many bacteria, *C. difficile* has an outside para-crystalline layer called S-layer that is presumed to act as a protective shield and has been implicated in virulence, host interaction and immune activation.
-We focus on understanding S-layer organisation, primarily by determining the structure of the major S-layer protein constituent, SlpA.
+We focus on understanding [S-layer](/research/s-layer) organisation, primarily by determining the structure of the major S-layer protein constituent, SlpA.
 This work is part of a Wellcome Trust Collaborative Award with colleagues from Sheffield and Glasgow universities.

-We are also studying other cell wall proteins identified in C. difficile, aiming to understand their macromolecular details with our structural studies that complement work developed by our collaborators.
+We are also studying other cell wall proteins identified in *C. difficile*, aiming to understand their macromolecular details with our structural studies that complement work developed by our collaborators.

 ## Sporulation engulfment machinery
-Work in the Salgado lab has identified two essential proteins involved in the early stages of sporulation (Crawshaw et al., 2014, Serrano et al., 2016).
-We have also contributed to elucidating details of the engulfment mechanism to start defining the complex machinery involved in this process, which we termed the engulfasome (Kelly and Salgado, 2019).
+Work in the Salgado lab has identified two essential proteins involved in the early stages of sporulation ([Crawshaw *et al*., 2014](/publication/6), [Serrano *et al*., 2016](/publication/4)).
+We have also contributed to elucidating details of the engulfment mechanism ([Dembek *et al*., 2018](/publication/1)) to start defining the complex machinery involved in this process, which we termed the engulfasome ([Kelly and Salgado, 2019](/publication/2)).

-Current work focuses on further elucidating the molecular details of the engulfasome machinery.
+Current work focuses on further elucidating the molecular details of the [engulfasome machinery](/research/engulfasome).

 ---